delucca-archive/rigs/README.md

 * [`setup`](./setup.yaml): Setup all your hosts based on their roles
 * [`setup-farmers`](./setup-farmers.yaml): Setup only our farmer hosts
+* [`setup-harvesters`](./setup-harvesters.yaml): Setup only our harvesters hosts
-* [`setup-plotters`](./setup-plotters.yaml): Setup only our plotter hosts
+* [`setup-workstations`](./setup-workstations.yaml): Setup only our workstation hosts

 ## Adding a new rig

-The following steps are suggested for my `farmer` and `plotter` rigs.
-If you're launching a new `worker` rig, you should check [my Notion runbook](https://www.notion.so/odelucca/Workstation-Setup-Runbook-f19fdfa9b6e645c99fcf741cd38debaa)
+The following steps are suggested for my `farmer` and `harvester` rigs.
+If you're bootstrapping a new `workerstation` rig, you should check [my Notion runbook](https://www.notion.so/odelucca/Workstation-Setup-Runbook-f19fdfa9b6e645c99fcf741cd38debaa)

 ### 1. Get the rig IP